 And when you decide to progress to a new one, it can help to progress slowly to get what you can out of each exercise, to minimize frustration, and to reduce the chances of injury.

 Alter your grip, hand position, or stance

 You can also switch up your hand position.
 When it comes to something like a push-up, bringing your hands closer together into a diamond position will put a bit more stress on your triceps on your arms.
-If you go wider, it’ll hit your pecs in your chest area a bit more.
+If you flare your elbows out wider, it’ll hit your pecs in your chest area a bit more.

-Same hip-hinge movement, but different muscle groups and muscle fibres being worked.
+Same hip-hinge movement, but different muscle groups and muscle fibres are being worked.

 The best example of this would be taking your dumbbell bench press exercise and just changing the angle of the bench.
 Using a flat bench would be hitting your pecs pretty evenly.
 If you change the bench to sit up a bit and do the incline dumbbell bench, it works your shoulders and upper pec fibres a bit more.
 You can even do the decline dumbbell bench where it’d hit your lower pecs a bit more.

-You can even begin to challenge yourself by getting intentional about what you’re working on.
-We mentioned this in quick passing at the very beginning of the article, but you can use passive tension to target muscles.
-It’s when you using your muscles like slingshot being pulled back.
-A great example would be a Romanian deadlift where your hamstrings will be stretched out then fire very efficiently (study).
+You can use passive tension to target muscles.
+It’s when you use your muscles like a slingshot being pulled back.
+A great example would be a Dumbbell Romanian deadlift, where your hamstrings will be stretched out and then fire very efficiently (study).

 You can also use active insufficiency to target some muscles by slackening others.
 So in a hip thrust, your hamstrings will be shortened when your knees are bent, making them so they can’t fire as well.
 This will allow your glutes to take over and do most of the work, which will help an advanced lifter get the stimulus they need.